1997vijay/PyCDC/README.md

+# Package has been deleted.
+If you want to use then you can download the code and use it.

 This package enables the generation of a DataFrame with Change Data Capture (CDC) flags ('I' for Insert, 'U' for Update, and 'D' for Delete) by comparing historical and source data files

 ## Installation